deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 “She has responsibilities.”

 Yan nodded.
 “We see her again soon, yes?
 Is strange, seeing you two but not her.
-Seems…” his brow furrowed for a moment. *“...Incomplete.”*
+Seems…” His brow furrowed for a moment. *“...Incomplete.”*

 Julian chuckled to himself.
 Yan was like a lot of the true slabs of muscle he knew: breathtakingly intelligent, and determined to act dumber than he really was.
 His English vocabulary was actually pretty huge, but he stuck to the simple language so as to *seem* simple.